DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/Customer-and-Client-Management/Customer-and-Client-Management.md

 2. Click on **Filter**
 3. Specify the required criteria for generating the billing invoice (customer account, service code).
 The system will generate billing invoices for all clients where there are billing transactions that meet the filter requirements entered, so ensure that these filters allow the selection of only the transactions that you want to include.
 4. Click **OK**
-5.  *If required, setup the job to run in the background.
+5.  *If required, set up the job to run in the background.
 Select Batch processing to Yes.*
 6.  *Click on* **Recurrence**
-7.  *The default value is for the job to run once (End after: 1) If it is a requirement for the job to run at a regular interval, then setup up the required recurrence pattern.*
+7.  *The default value is for the job to run once (End after: 1) If it is a requirement for the job to run at a regular interval, then set up the required recurrence pattern.*
 8.  *Click* **OK** *to close the Recurrence form.*
 9.  *Click* **OK** *to add the job to the batch queue.*